We are commited to accountability and transparency. To support this, BCEHS regularly publishes reports about our strategic priorities and initiatives.

-The BCEHS People Plan is a three-year strategy and a new approach to how we attract, retain, support and develop employees.
-It focuses on ways to foster a respectful, inclusive, equitable and diverse workplace that is culturally and psychologically safe.
-Read the 2023-2026 People Plan (PDF).
+The BCEHS People Plan is a three-year strategy that guides how we attract, retain, support and develop employees.
+It focuses on building a respectful, inclusive and diverse workplace that is culturally and psychologically safe.

 - September 25, 2024 (PDF)